Heartburn and Reflux

 - Scar formation and narrowing of the lower esophagus.
 This is called a stricture.
 It usually is treated by dilatation, a procedure to widen the area.

 - Barrett’s esophagus can occur when reflux irritates the lower esophagus over a long period of time.
-The stomach lining then actually grows into the esophagus.
+Intestinal type cells then actually grow into the esophagus.
 In these cases, there is a slight, but definite, risk of cancer developing.

 - Lung problems can develop when reflux results in stomach fluid trickling into the breathing tubes.
 It often occurs at night when a patient is lying down.
 This causes wheezing, bronchitis, and even pneumonia.